 - The type of tumor

-- The amount pressure on vital areas of your brain that the tumor is causing
+- How much pressure the tumor is placing on vital areas of your brain

 - If the tumor can be fully removed

-In brain surgery cases, your neurosurgeon will need to remove a small piece of your skull to access your brain tumor.
-This surgical procedure is called a craniotomy.
-The piece of skull is replaced at the end of the surgery.
-You may be asleep through most of the surgery, or you may need to be awake for part of the surgery, if the surgeon needs to check your brain function.
+If you need surgery, your neurosurgeon will remove a small piece of your skull to access your brain tumor.
+This procedure is called a craniotomy.
+They will replace the piece of skull at the end of the surgery.
+You may be asleep through most of the surgery.
+But, if your surgeon needs to check your brain function, you may need to be awake for part of the surgery.

-Brain tumors can be removed through surgery in several ways, such as:
+Brain tumors can be removed through surgery in several ways.
+Your surgeon may:

-- The surgeon may cut your tumor out with a scalpel or special surgical scissors
+- Cut the tumor out with a scalpel or surgical scissors

-- A special tool can be used to liquefy the tumor, after which it can be vacuumed out
+- Use a tool to liquefy the tumor, and then vacuum it out

-Your neurosurgeon will try to remove your whole tumor if possible.
-If your surgical team can’t remove all of the tumor without harming your brain, they will take out as much of the tumor as possible.
+Your neurosurgeon will try to remove the whole tumor, if possible.
+If your team cannot remove all of the tumor without harming your brain, they will take out as much as they can.
 This is called debulking surgery.
-Reducing the size of a tumor through surgery can help lower the pressure on the brain or spine and relieve some of your symptoms.
+Reducing the size of a tumor through surgery can help lower the pressure on the brain or spine.
+This can relieve some of your symptoms.